open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/deployment/ingestion/openmetadata.md

 `User` permissions is enough for these requirements.

 You can find more information on Airflow's Access Control [here](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html).

+## Shared Volumes

+{% note noteType="Warning" %}

+The Airflow Webserver, Scheduler and Workers - if using a distributed setup - need to have access to the same shared volumes with RWX permissions.

+{% /note %}

+We have specific instructions on how to set up the shared volumes in Kubernetes depending on your cloud deployment [here](/deployment/kubernetes).

 ## Using the OpenMetadata Ingestion Image